ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 ## Uploading files with virus scanning

-To upload files successfully (e.g. during the 'Evidence Upload' feature) requires the use of Localstack, the ClamAv `clamdscan` agent and the ClamAV server.
+Uploading files successfully on a development machine (e.g. during the 'Evidence Upload' user journey) requires the use of Localstack, the ClamAv `clamdscan` agent and the ClamAV server.

-To start the Localstack server refer to the (https://github.com/ministryofjustice/laa-criminal-applications-datastore#getting-started)[Datastore SNS notifications and S3 buckets section].
+To start the Localstack server refer to the [Datastore SNS notifications and S3 buckets section](https://github.com/ministryofjustice/laa-criminal-applications-datastore#getting-started).

 To install the ClamAV agent locally on a Mac, use Homebrew: